McLaughlin wins 1st IndyCar race in St. Pete season opener

 AP Auto Racing Writer

+“I knew I’m a rookie and I wasn’t kidding myself, but at the same time it’s hard to go from the mindset of, ‘OK, win every week and that’s all that matters, nothing less,’ to going, ‘Hey, I’d love a top-15,’” McLaughlin said.
+“I don’t work like that.
+I’m a competitive bloke.
+I want to win.
+I want to get poles.
+I want to dominate races and not even worry about things.
+I did that for four years, and then coming here… it just mucks with your head, and you’ve got to be realistic about things.

+“I put a lot of pressure on myself, like, ‘Why isn’t this happening?
+Why am I sucking in qualifying when I’m good?’
+I’ve done that before, I’ve proved that.
+It’s a mind game, man, and you’ve got to be on top of it.
+You’ve got to just believe in yourself.”

-Now the New Zealander will have to see how far his first victory takes him: IndyCar’s season-opening winner has gone on to claim the championship the last three years.
+Now the New Zealander will have to see how far his first victory takes him: The winner of IndyCar’s season opener has gone on to claim the championship the last three years.

+“Oh, mate, I don’t know.
+Let’s keep it low key,” McLaughlin said about his title chances.
+“Let’s be the underdog for a little while longer.”

 He led 49 of the 100 laps but had to hold off reigning IndyCar champion Alex Palou over the closing laps to secure the victory.
-McLaughlin was held up by rookie Devlin DeFrancesco, the last car on the lead lap, on the final trip around the track, which gave Palou the chance to take one look at a pass for the lead.
-Palou couldn’t get close enough and McLaughlin followed DeFrancesco across the finish line for another win for Team Penske.
+McLaughlin was held up by rookie Devlin DeFrancesco, the last car on the lead lap, on the final trip around the track.
+That gave Palou the chance to take one look at a pass for the lead, but he couldn’t get close enough and McLaughlin followed DeFrancesco across the finish line for another win for Team Penske.

-“I really struggled those last couple laps just to keep my head and then save the fuel and all that sort of stuff,” McLaughlin said.
+“It was close.
+It was really, really close, but I don’t think we had the pace he had,” Palou said.
+“He was on rails and he knew where to go fast and where to obviously save some fuel at the end.
+I was just there trying to make some pressure so hopefully he made a mistake or anything.”

+McLaughlin stood atop his car in victory lane to celebrate but then tumbled off it to the ground in his excitement.

 “Thank you to Roger Penske for trusting me and giving me the opportunity to come here,” McLaughlin said as he sat on his car trying to catch his breath.
 “He’s the one that calmed me down last year.
 He said, ‘Hey, it’s a long story, not a short one.’
 To pay back that faith and prove the trust he put in me is a very proud moment.”

-Then he suddenly jumped again, this time in discomfort from sitting on the hot car under a clear sky and temperatures nearing 80 degrees Fahrenheit (26 degrees Celsius) at the checkered flag.
+But sitting on the car for relief backfired under a clear sky and temperatures nearing 80 degrees Fahrenheit (26 degrees Celsius) at the checkered flag.

 “My butt is getting burnt.
 Oh, that hurt, on the exhaust,” he said.
 “Oh my God, I’m just — love you Australia, New Zealand, miss you guys.
 Thinking of everyone in the Queensland floods at the moment.
 But oh, I can’t believe it.”